seanlhiggins/dashboard_management/README.md

 - Add a taskbar to give users option to see png or data table
 - ~Ensure the example query run is a query object, not a text tile~
 - Put some more config options in the top header, dark mode?
 Download?
+- Give list of queries from dashboard for users to run?
+Preselected?